is now available! Read about the new features and fixes from September.

 Language specific settings

-You can scope the settings that you only want for specific languages by the language identifier.
+You can scope settings for specific languages by using the language identifier.
 You can find a list of commonly used language IDs in the Language Identifiers reference.

 "[languageid]": {